ragingdave/frozen-flame-docker/README.md

 ```sh
 run -d --net=host -v </path/to/config>:/home/steam/frozen-flame-dedicated/FrozenFlame/Saved --name=frozen-flame-dedicated ghcr.io/ragingdave/frozen-flame-docker:main
 ```

+You can use the docker compose in the folder if you want.

 **NOTE: you still have to create the Game.ini after running the server for the first time to enable things like passwords or other configurations.
 You can find those instructions here: https://github.com/DreamsideInteractive/FrozenFlameServer#configuration-file**